 If your community is master metered, you may be wondering which of the above options is best for recouping utility expenses.
 Our answer: Submeters, if it is structurally and economically feasible for your property.
 Submeters are a win-win for both the resident and the property owner.
 Residents benefit because submetering provides them with a precise picture of their utility usage, enabling them to have more control over their future consumption.
 And if they wish, they can save money by conserving.
 Submetering also protects property owners from unbudgeted utility expenses, giving them higher net operating margins.
 Also, by effectively reducing property expenses, property managers can increase their property value.

 When submetering is not a practical option, RUBS is great and fair alternative for calculating utility consumption.
 The drawback can be the process of making the calculations.
 This can be complex and time consuming for a property management company, which is why some prefer to outsource this task, along with billing residents, to a third party.

 Lastly, there’s including utilities in the price of rent.
 We recommend avoiding this practice like the plague.
 For one, you’ll either end up undercharging your residents (meaning you have to pay the difference every month) or overcharging them, which is illegal in some states.
 Including utilities in the rent also means that your property’s utility bills are going to be much higher than if the residents were paying it themselves.
 When residents are not the ones held responsible for paying the bill, they tend to consume more.
 Pair that with having to charge a higher price for rent in an already competitive market, and a “utilities included” model can be quite damaging to a property manager’s bottom line.

-If you need any guidance about the best way for your property to recoup its utility expenses, feel free to contact us.
+If you need any guidance about utility management solutions feel free to contact us.
 We’ll evaluate your current meter setup and go over some personalized options for you to effectively recoup your properties’ utility expenses.